Connect. Learn. Community.

 The MNEA Board is an all-volunteer working board.
 All board members are responsible for and actively involved in the on-going management, implementation, and work of the organization.

-Alissa Jones, 2024 President-Elect
+Alissa Jones, 2024 Past President

 Samuel Storck-Post is an Evaluation Officer at The Constellation Fund, a foundation mixing philanthropy with cost-benefit analysis.
 He earned a Master’s in Public Policy from the University of Minnesota’s Humphrey School of Public Affairs, and has a background in education and college access.
 Sam was driven to pursue evaluation out of an interest in understanding how to apply evidence-based practices.
 In his free time he enjoys hiking, sewing and various other crafts, and sword fighting.